raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 # The Product of Tomorrow

-I worked for two different companies who inflicted the Inner Osborne Effect on themselves, and one of them went "pear-shaped" in a particularly dramatic way.
+I worked for two different companies who inflicted the Inner Osborne Effect on themselves, and both did so in theatrically dramatic ways.
 Pull up a pew, I’ll describe what happened, and how it became a disaster.
-Of course, I am obfuscating things and blending a few details together.
-Consider this a fable.
+The following story is a mashup inspired by both sets of circumstances, with some artistic license taken.
+Consider it a fable.

 Our semi-fictitious company began its life as a scrappy startup selling into mid- to enterprise-sized customers.
 It found early success, and powered by its sales-led revenues, grew to dominate its niche.
 Driven by closing deals, its long-term development was constantly derailed by “fire drills” to ship new features that were alleged to be keys to closing big contracts, or by bug fixes driven by whichever customer complained the loudest at contract renewal time.